- Local Pages:

 [26 February 2014]

 The CASA development team have released CASA version 4.2.0 for Linux.
-The Mac OSX version will follow soon.
+Mac users who wish to run CASA on their Macs should NOT upgrade to OSX 10.9!

 The new CASA version is available from the CASA homepage http://casa.nrao.edu.
 Please Follow the links to "Obtaining CASA".